 There are different types of treatment for patients with chronic myelogenous leukemia.

 Different types of treatment are available for patients with chronic myelogenous leukemia (CML).
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information about new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
 Tyrosine kinase inhibitors are targeted therapy drugs used to treat chronic myelogenous leukemia.

-Imatinib mesylate, nilotinib, and dasatinib are tyrosine kinase inhibitors that may be used as initial treatment for newly diagnosed patients with chronic phase CML.
+Imatinib mesylate, nilotinib, dasatinib, and ponatinib are tyrosine kinase inhibitors that are used to treat CML.